divio/divio-cloud-docs/background/domains.rst

 Once the settings have been applied in the interface, the environment variables are also set - there is no need to add them manually.
 The values will not be available to any running environments until they have been redeployed.

 Your application may need to use these variables to function correctly.
-For example, a Django application has an ``ALLOWED_HOSTS`` :ref:`setting <deploy-django-security>`, listing the hosts that the application can be served from.
+For example, a Django application has an :ref:`ALLOWED_HOSTS <deploy-django-security>` setting, listing the hosts that the application can be served from.
 This needs to list all the domains applied in the interface which are made available via ``DOMAIN``, ``DOMAIN_ALIASES`` and ``DOMAIN_REDIRECTS``.